-Proposed Changes to the By Laws
+Proposed Changes to the By Laws are noted below:

 Cypress Water System